Culture of Bulgaria: Fourteenth century

+Sixteenth and the seventeenth centuries

 In the sixteenth and the seventeenth centuries, missionaries from Rome converted Bulgarian Paulicians in the districts of Plovdiv and Svishtov to Roman Catholicism.
 Today their descendants form the bulk of Bulgarian Catholics, whose number stood at 44,000 in 2001.

+1800s-present

 Missionaries from the United States introduced Protestantism into Bulgarian territory in 1857.
 Missionary work continued throughout the second half of the nineteenth and the first half of the twentieth century.
 In 2001 Bulgaria had some 42,000 Protestants.
+In the 2001 census, 82.6% Bulgarians declared themselves Orthodox Christians, 12.2% Muslim, 1.2% other Christian denominations, 4% other religions (Buddhism, Taoism, Hinduism, Judaism) and zero percent atheists.

 Buddhism, Hinduism and Taoism became popular among Bulgarians in the time of perestroika and especially after the fall of communist regime and are usually a co-religion or co-belief to Bulgarians who otherwise are Christians (Roman Catholicism or Orthodoxy).
 Among these Eastern (Asian) religions Buddhist centres are officially registered in Bulgaria as religious denominations.
 The number of followers of Buddhism has increased gradually in recent years also due to the influx of Vietnamese citizens (predominantly Buddhist) to Bulgaria.